jw35/acp_lobby_screen/widgits.md

 index.html
 ----------

-It's assumed that some web application provides the lobby panels themselves.
-It is further assumes that this application maintains a database that records which panels should be displayed on which screens, and which widgits should appear on each panel, along with their positioning, size, and required parameters.
+It's assumed that some web application provides the lobby screens themselves.
+It is further assumes that this application maintains a database that records which panels should appear on which screens, and which widgits should appear on panel, along with their positioning, size, and required parameters.
 The same widgit can appear more than once on a particular panel (presumably with different parameters).